 For wireless connectivity, the Q60 has both 802.11ac Wi-Fi built in and Bluetooth.

-Samsung Q60 QLED display and performance
+Samsung Q60 QLED review: Performance

 The Samsung Q60's color performance was very good, particularly when displaying shades of yellow, green and pink; however, shades of blue are difficult to distinguish.
 The Q60's color gamut sits right around the 100% mark, with 99.96% of the Rec 709 color space.